mosip/mosip-infra/deployment/sandbox-v2/docs/migration.md

           ```
             upgrade:
             set: true  # accepts true or false value as per need.
-            version: 1.1.5 # version gto which upgrade is needed.
+            version: 1.1.5 # version to which upgrade is needed.
             type: release
           ```